TrellixVulnTeam/openmm_orion_SBRH/docs/source/mddatarecord.rst

 MD DataRecord structure
 -----------------------
-The MD data produced along MD runs is structured in what is named the *md record*:
+The MD data produced along MD runs are structured in what is named the *md record*:

-    * the md record contains a sub-record named *md stages* where md information is saved.
-This sub-record is a list of *md stage* records;
+    * the md record contains a subrecord named *md stages* where md information is saved.
+This subrecord is a list of *md stage* records;

-    * each *md stage* is a record itself with an associated name, type, log data, topology and MD State info.
+    * each *md stage* is a record itself with an associated name, type, log data, topology and MD State information.
-      The latter is a custom object that stores data useful to restart MD runs such as, atomic positions, velocities and box information;
+      The latter is a custom object that stores data useful to restart MD runs, such as atomic positions, velocities, and box information;

     * the md record at the top level contains a Parmed object used to carry the whole system parametrization data